lwang-astro/PeTar/README.md

 In this scenario, PeTar can automatically detect Galpy.
 If `pip3` is unavailable, users can mamually download the source code from https://github.com/jobovy/galpy and specify the code path in the configure command (refer to the following guide).

-#### Dependent code path
+#### Code path

-If the source codes of these dependent libraries are located in the same directory as the _PeTar_ directory, the configure script (see Section [make](#make)) can automatically detect them.
+If the source codes of these dependent libraries are located in the same directory as the _PeTar_ directory, the configure script (see Section [Compiling the code](#compiling-the-code)) can automatically detect them.
 Otherwise, users will need to specify their pathes by adding configure options:
 ```
 ./configure --with-[code name in lower case]-prefix=[code path] ...
 ```